 I truly hope you love this Vegan Gnocchi Tomato Cream Sauce recipe!
 After the overindulgence of the Holidays, it's so easy to get caught up thinking we have to eat a certain way or cut out any comfort food.
-However, this gnocchi sauce recipe truly has the best of both worlds- healthy, delicious, and comforting too.
+However, this gnocchi with a vegan tomato cream sauce truly has the best of both worlds- healthy, delicious, and comforting too.
 Enjoy!

-- ⅓ cup oat or soy milk (almond milk also works, just isn't as creamy)
+- ⅓ cup oat/soy milk almond milk also works, just not as creamy

 - ¼ cup nutritional yeast